Detained at a Turkish Airport

 WHAT TO DO IF YOU ARE DETAINED OR ARRESTED IN TURKEY?

 Finding yourself detained or arrested in a foreign country can be a distressing experience.
-Here’s a guide on what to do if you find yourself or someone you know arrested in Turkey or detained at a Turkish airport.
+Here’s a clear guide on what to do if you, or someone you know, is arrested in Turkey or detained at a Turkish airport.

-A) If it is You who gets Detained or Arrested in Turkey
+A) If You Are the One Detained or Arrested in Turkey

 1) Stay Calm:

-Panicking can worsen the situation.
-Remain calm and try to understand the seriousness of your situation.
-Do not physically resist the police officers.
-Avoid saying anything that could potentially worsen their attitude towards you or jeopardize your legal position.
+Panicking can make the situation worse.
+Stay calm and do not physically resist the officers.
+Avoid saying anything that could harm your legal position or provoke those around you.

 B) If a Friend or Relative Is Detained or Arrested